the-gdmo/TheRepBot/README.md

 NOTE: If you update settings, you will have to uninstall to be able to reimplement the content that you want in whatever you are editing.

 ## Version History
+### 11.0.0
+* Make it so that it can be toggled whether or not mods have the award requirement associated with them if point awarding is required
 ### 10.0.0
 * Make it so that a user's flair can be set to force them to award points on their own post before being allowed to make new posts
 * Add a toggle for whether or not to enable the feature mentioned above